F64116045/Load-Aware-Tiered-Distributed-Object-Storage/README.md

-# Load-Aware Tiered Object Storage - A Study and Implementation of Load-Aware Asynchronous Migration (資訊專題)
+# Load-Aware Asynchronous Tiering for Distributed Object Storage - A Study and Implementation of Load-Aware Asynchronous Migration (資訊專題)

 A TiKV-backed object storage prototype for studying load-aware asynchronous tiering.